kdakan/TravellingSalesman/README.md

 ## Description of the classes in this solution:

-* TravellingSalesmanProblem class defines the locations, finds the distances between each location using Google Maps api, and finds an efficient route using the algorith described above.
+* TravellingSalesmanProblem class defines the locations, finds the distances between each location using Google Maps api, and finds an efficient route using the algorithm described above.

-* Location class holds the name, address, and the distances to each of the other location in the graph, and finds the nearest unvisited neighbor location.
+* Location class holds the name, address, and the distances to each of the other location in the graph, and finds the nearest unvisited neighbor location from this location.

-* Route class holds the travelled route as a List<Location> and computes the total length of the route.
+* Route class holds the travelled route as a list of locations and computes the total length of the route.